2018 Legislative Watch

 - HB 673/SB 22: Debt Exemption

 It has been 30 years since Maryland has raised its debt exemption threshold.
 We need to bring our exemptions up-to-date to account for the increased costs of living.
 In 1988, tuition at a four year college cost, on average, $3,190 per year.
 Today the average cost has increased by 213% to $9,970.
 The median rent in 1990 was $600 per month, while today it has more than doubled to $1,478.
 Wages haven’t kept up with the rising costs-of-living and neither have Maryland’s debt exemption laws.
 Time to pass legislation that would impose modest increases to our state's debt exemption threshold.

 Read our fact sheet about the issue by clicking here.

-Read our one-pager about the bill by clicking here.
+Read our one-pager about education and occupation as discriminatory non-driving related factors by clicking here.

-Read about how other states approach this issue by clicking here.
+Learn more about this issue in our fact sheet by clicking here.